Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for

 Want to know more?
 Read our guide - How to balance your hot tub pH level.

 We find a lot of people confuse a hot tubs pH level and the total alkalinity.
-Alkalinity refers to the amount of dissolved alkaline in the water.
+Total Alkalinity (TA) measures the amount of dissolved alkaline in the water.
 Too high or too low a reading will affect the balance of your hot tub water, which will also affect the water hardness.

 To raise the alkalinity level in your hot tub, use sodium bicarbonate over time until it is between 80 – 120 ppm, if the alkalinity level is too high, Jacuzzi Direct recommend using a pH reducer.

 The alkalinity level in a hot tub acts as a buffer for the pH level, which would be impossible to balance without first getting right.